-All students admitted to an undergraduate degree and all postgraduate students who have not already completed the Academic Integrity Course are required to do so as a condition for completing their programme of study (see University of Auckland 2019 Calendar, pp 31).
+Students at the University of Auckland have a responsibility to understand the requirements of academic integrity as they apply to their coursework.
+All students admitted to an undergraduate degree and all postgraduate students who have not already completed the Academic Integrity Course are required to do so as a condition for completing their programme of study.
+Completion of the course is a requirement in order for any degree, diploma or certificate to be conferred or awarded.
+Full details are in the University of Auckland Calendar Enrolment and programme regulation 17.

 Through this online course students will learn how to demonstrate academic integrity in their study and research, improve their knowledge about University rules relating to academic conduct, and understand the consequences of academic misconduct.
-For more information visit this link: http://www.auckland.ac.nz/academic honesty
+For more information see here.